 It’s critical to talk about a problem if we want to solve it.
 Let’s be real—this is hard.
 This can feel too big, especially as we look through the smoke to headlines of heatwaves and forest fires.
 Yet if we talk about it more we also can remember we are in this together.
 We know we still have a window of time to address the climate crisis – people are thirsty for solutions.
 We need to name what we’re facing, including our negative emotions about it, to move towards a place of deep, grounded, realistic hope and more momentum.

-Kimberly oversees the organization’s marketing, messaging, communications, storytelling and media outreach.
+Kimberly oversees the organization’s narrative development, storytelling, media outreach and engagement.
 She also helps manage the communications with the Power Past Coal coalition, an ever-growing alliance of growing health, environmental, clean-energy, faith, businesses and community groups working to stop coal export off the West Coast and works in partnership in several other coalitions including Stand Up to Oil.
 She has garnered coverage of public interest issues in outlets ranging from Time magazine to USA Today, network television to national cable news, National Public Radio to Business Week.

 Prior to joining Climate Solutions, she was the Media Director for the Public Interest Network, a family of organizations that includes Environment America and U.S. PIRG.
 In that capacity she developed communications plans, conducted outreach to national media outlets, and organized with the arts and entertainment community.